Performance

 This is the dividend return of the newsletter:

-Shareholder Yield dividend returns
+Shareholder Yield Letter dividend returns 2025-06

 Average divided return of all ideas